Back to Glossary

 Race Procedures

-Elapsed Time (ET) is the total time it takes a race car to travel from the starting line to the finish line during a motorsport event.
+Elapsed Time (ET) is the total duration it takes for a race vehicle to travel from the starting line to the finish line, measured in seconds.